PerimeterX/perimeterx-nginx-plugin/README.md

 * IP addresses

-<a name="commonr"></a> Common Requirements
+<a name="requirements"></a> Requirements
 -----------------------------------------------

 ### Resolver
 Add the directive `resolver A.B.C.D;` to your NGINX configuration file in the http section.
-This is required so NGINX can resolve the PerimeterX collector DNS name.
+This is required so NGINX can resolve the PerimeterX API DNS name.

 ### Lua Package Path
 Update your lua package path location in the HTTP section of your configuration to reflect where you have installed the modules.